 Set screws.
 These are the tiny little screws used to hold on the handles for some bathroom fixtures.
 I didn’t know what they were called before, that would’ve saved me some time.
 The handles of our bathroom faucets would occasionally fall off, not often, but maybe weekly.
 I never really had a problem with them, […]

 One of my favorite WordPress tools is WP-CLI, the wp command-line tool.
 The tool allows you to do numerous things from installing WordPress, to upgrading, installing, and activating plugins and themes, configuring installs, and even generating dummy content.
 I’ll include a few of the most common things, check out the official WP-CLI documentation for more. […]

 Block patterns are great, one of the features I’m most excited for in WordPress.
 As block patterns mature and people adopt, they will be one of the best ways to share designs and templates.
 I’m looking forward to a rich repository to pull design ideas, the pattern directory is already filling up.
 Block patterns aren’t […]

 I recently had the need to update Gutenberg packages that are in WordPress core for a point release.
 This required setting up a development environment where I can test Gutenberg code in WordPress but without using the Gutenberg plugin.
 This is not something most developers will need to do, it is my first time after […]

 Did you know the create-block script can support templates?
-The templates allows you to create your own files to be generated for a new block.
-I can see this being quite useful especially if you are an agency or business that creates many custom blocks, or just to share different block starting points.
-What is […]
+With templates you can create your own files to be generated for a new block.
+I see this being quite useful especially if you are an agency or business that creates many custom blocks, or for developers to share different block starting points.
+What is the […]

 WordPress 5.8 introduced theme.json, a way to specify styles to be generated for the editor and front-end.
 Theme.json is part of a suite of full site editing tools being developed for WordPress.
 You can start using it now in existing themes.
 Let’s dive in and show a few things you can do with it.
 Colors […]